Charles & Eddie: Charles Pettigrew

 Pettigrew was born and raised in Philadelphia.
-He studied jazz singing at Berklee College of Music in Boston, and was lead singer of the band Down Avenue, who won WBCN's 1985 Rock 'n Roll Rumble.
+He studied jazz singing at Berklee College of Music in Boston, and was lead singer of the band Down Avenue, who won WBCN's 1985 "Rock 'n Roll Rumble".

 In 1998, Pettigrew toured with Tom Tom Club (featuring Chris Frantz and Tina Weymouth from Talking Heads) and went on to join the group, co-writing and singing on several songs until he became too ill to perform.

 In the late 1990s, Pettigrew was diagnosed with cancer.
 He died from the disease on April 6, 2001, at the age of 37.

 Eddie Chacon

-Chacon was raised in Hayward and Castro Valley, California.
+A Hispanic, Chacon was raised in Hayward and Castro Valley, California.
 He started his first band at age 12 with neighborhood friends Cliff Burton (later of Metallica) and Mike Bordin (later of Faith No More).
 In his early 20s, Chacon worked as a songwriter for CBS Songs.
 He made albums for Columbia and Luther Campbell of 2 Live Crew, both of which went unreleased, along with demos made with the Dust Brothers.
 After splitting with Pettigrew, he worked as a photographer and creative director.

 On May 29, 2020, The Fader announced Chacon's return to music after two decades of silence as a singer, referring to him as a "low-key R&B legend".
-Chacon released the single "My Mind Is Out of Its Mind" from his forthcoming LP, Pleasure, Joy and Happiness on Day End Records.
-The project is produced and co-written by Solange collaborator John Carroll Kirby and distributed by Light in the Attic Records.
+Chacon released the single "My Mind Is Out of Its Mind" from his then forthcoming album, Pleasure, Joy and Happiness on Day End Records.
+The project was produced and co-written by Solange collaborator John Carroll Kirby and distributed by Light in the Attic Records.
 On July 15 2020, KCRW premiered the album's second single, "Trouble".
-They wrote: "Eddie Chacon’s R & B pop exploits are both influential and legendary."
-On July 29 2020, The New York Times said: "The album avoids the trappings of a throwback or revival of a bygone era, instead exploring the rarely glimpsed side of that genre’s themes of passion and heartbreak, sung by a bruised but wiser man."
-Mojo magazine wrote: “Neo-Soul veteran returns with a mini modern masterpiece.”
+They wrote: "Eddie Chacon's R & B pop exploits are both influential and legendary."
+On July 29 2020, The New York Times said: "The album avoids the trappings of a throwback or revival of a bygone era, instead exploring the rarely glimpsed side of that genre's themes of passion and heartbreak, sung by a bruised but wiser man."
+Mojo magazine wrote: "Neo-Soul veteran returns with a mini modern masterpiece."
 In 2020 he released a single, "High", with Stones Throw Records' John Carroll Kirby and harpist Nailah Hunter.

+His second solo album, Sundown, was released by Stones Throw on March 31, 2023.
+The album was rated highly on publications including Pitchfork, Record Collector and The Guardian which wrote: "The question that haunts Sundown is whether the unexpected success of Pleasure Joy and Happiness can be replicated.
+The answer turns out to be a qualified yes."

+Chacon released his third solo album, Lay Low, on January 31, 2025.